PriyankarSarkar/regisnow-multi-step-form/README.md

 # Regisnow #

-This is a multi step form made using HTML, CSS & JAVASCRIPT.
+This is a multi-step form.<br>
+Tech stack: HTML, CSS, JAVASCRIPT